 Re: Permission Letter for Leave

-In pursuance of the deliberations we had yesterday with regards to ____________ (specify the exact problem that has necessitated the need for the leave), I hereby ask you to allow me to be absent from work from _____________ (mm/dd/yyyy) to _________________ (mm/dd/yyyy), a period that is roughly __________________ (specify the total duration off time).
+In pursuance of the deliberations, we had yesterday with regards to ____________ (specify the exact problem that has necessitated the need for the leave), I hereby ask you to allow me to be absent from work from _____________ (mm/dd/yyyy) to _________________ (mm/dd/yyyy), a period that is roughly __________________ (specify the total duration of time).

 The chances are that you will require additional pieces of information to be able to arrive at a fairer conclusion.
 I am more than ready and willing to offer the same.
-Reach me on XXX-XXX-XXXX for urgent issues.
+Reach me at XXX-XXX-XXXX for urgent issues.

 Respectfully Yours,